 The final and possibly most important tip for any loss prevention strategy is that no decisions, priorities, or thresholds are ever final.
 What you will likely find, as you start identifying and addressing more issues related to restaurant theft and/or inefficiencies, is that the same issues will start happening less and less because your loss prevention strategy is actually working.

-But it also means that you should continue to tweak thresholds to find new issues, stay up on industry tactics, and broaden your scope to find potentially new sources of loss or profit opportunities.
-As stated in the previous tip, employees that are looking to steal are opportunistic, so as you prevent restaurant theft one-way, they will find another.
+But it also means that you should continue to tweak thresholds to find new issues, stay up on industry tactics, and broaden your scope to find potential new sources of loss or profit opportunities.
+As stated in the previous tip, employees that are looking to steal are opportunistic, so as you prevent restaurant theft one way, they will find another.

 Continuing to audit your loss prevention reports, alerts, and resolved issues to ensure they remain effective will give you the best chance to optimize your restaurant performance and earn the most profit.